abhushansahu/harmonychain/WORKING_FEATURES.md

 ## 🎯 Confirmed Working Features

-Based on comprehensive codebase analysis, here are all the features that are confirmed to be working and functional:
+Based on comprehensive codebase analysis, here are the features that are confirmed to be working and functional:

-## ✅ **Core Infrastructure (100% Working)**
+## ✅ **Core Infrastructure (Working)**

 ### **Monorepo & Build System**
 - ✅ **Turborepo Configuration**: Proper workspace setup with shared packages